Hey there, how can we help?

 ![]() |

-To change surface analysis display style in Revit properties menu, click Analysis Display Settings Edit…
+To change the surface analysis display style in the Revit properties menu, click Analysis Display Settings Edit…

-In Analysis Results Settings you can control the visibility of individual analyzes and change the analysis display style (Count; Gradient; RCIS_BLUE_RED; RCIS_CDE; Undet (default); USIBD; USIBD_BLUE_RED)
+In Analysis Results Settings, you can control the visibility of individual analyses and change the analysis display style (Count; Gradient; RCIS_BLUE_RED; RCIS_CDE; Undet (default); USIBD; USIBD_BLUE_RED)